Please change your location to view this page.

 - the process that the organisation will follow if there is a disagreement or dispute between the joint venture parties, and

-- what happens at the end of the life of the joint venture
+- what happens at the end of the life of the joint venture or if one organisation decides to leave

 Your general obligations towards the other organisation (or organisations) involved in a joint venture may not be as obvious as those included in the joint venture agreement.
 These obligations can arise from common law and your special relationship with your joint venture partner.